 After the scenic railway ride, we alighted at Torokko-Saga Station (also known as Saga Torokko Station).
-Torokko-Saga Station is ideally next to the JR Saga-Arashiyama station, and walk-able to Arashimaya
+Torokko-Saga Station is ideally next to the JR Saga-Arashiyama station, and walk-able to Arashimaya.

 The ticketing counter where you can purchase your tickets on the spot